Pauline Baynes: C. S. Lewis on Baynes

-She had "Magna virtutes nec minora vitia" – great virtues, but vices no less great.
-The faces of her children were often "empty, expressionless and too alike".
-She couldn't draw lions.
-Indeed, "In quadrupeds claudicat" (she limps); she would profit from a visit to a zoo.
-A gnome of Bism looked like a "brat out of Dickens's London".
-A knight was wearing his shield on his right arm instead of his left, "What", he asked I. O. Evans, "is one to do with illustrators – especially if, like, mine, they are timid, shrinking young women who, when criticized, look as if you'd pulled their hair or given them a black eye?
+According to Lewis, she had "Magna virtutes nec minora vitia" – great virtues, but vices no less great.
+He felt that the faces of her children were often "empty, expressionless and too alike", and that she couldn't draw lions.
+Indeed, "In quadrupeds claudicat" (she limps); he wrote that she would profit from a visit to a zoo.
+He noted that a knight was wearing his shield on his right arm instead of his left.
+"What", he asked I. O. Evans, "is one to do with illustrators – especially if, like, mine, they are timid, shrinking young women who, when criticized, look as if you'd pulled their hair or given them a black eye?
 My resolution was exhausted by the time I'd convinced her that rowers face aft not (as she thinks) forward."

-Lewis gave his fullest account of his opinion of Baynes in a letter that he wrote to his friend Dorothy L. Sayers on 5 August 1955.
-"The main trouble about Pauline B. is [...] her total ignorance of animal anatomy.
-In the v. last book [the fifth in the series] she has at last learned how to draw a horse.
-I have always had serious reservations about her [...].
-But she had merits (her botanical forms are lovely), she needed the work (old mother to support, I think), and worst of all she is such a timid creature, so 'easily put down' that criticism cd. only be hinted [...].
+Lewis told his friend Dorothy L. Sayers that "The main trouble about Pauline B. is ... her total ignorance of animal anatomy.
+In the v. last book she has at last learned how to draw a horse.
+I have always had serious reservations about her ...
+But she had merits (her botanical forms are lovely), she needed the work (old mother to support, I think), and worst of all she is such a timid creature, so 'easily put down' that criticism cd. only be hinted ...
 At any real reprimand she'd have thrown up the job, not in a huff but in sheer, downright, unresenting, pusillanimous dejection.
 She is quite a good artist on a certain formal-fantastic level (did Tolkien's Farmer Giles far better than my books) but has no interest in matter – how boats are rowed, or bows shot with, or feet planted, or fists clenched.
-Arabesque is really her vocation."
+Arabesque [decoration] is really her vocation."
+Sayers in turn was scathing about Baynes's work.